jtestamark999/anime-bigdata-analytics/README.md

 **1** **System Status**
-View basic stats including total row count and Parquet file size.
+View basic stats, including total row count and Parquet file size.

 **2** **Quick Search**
 Search for any anime by title to see its merged metadata.